moneybutton/yours-channels/docs/yours_lightning_03.md

 # Yours Payment Channel Hub

-We describe how 2-way *hash time locked contracts* (HTLCs) can be built.
+We describe how a Bitcoin payment-channel hub can be built.
+The basic building blocks are 2-way *hash time locked contracts* (HTLCs).
 Our construction is not subject to transaction malleability and uses only OP_CHECKSEQUENCEVERIFY (CSV) and opcodes that are active in Bitcoin script today.

 ## Smart contracts